Smoke Gets in Your Eyes (Homicide: Life on the Street): Plot summary

 Munch (Richard Belzer) and Bolander (Ned Beatty) investigate the death of a 14-year-old boy found dead in a hospital waiting room.
 The victim, Percy Howell, appeared to suffer sustained blows to the head from a blunt object but waited days before seeking treatment.
-Although initially suspicious of the boy's cold and uncaring father (Dan Moran), a devout Christian who makes antisemitic remarks at Munch, the detectives eventually question another teen (Gavin Goren) who spent time with Howell right before he died.
+Although initially suspicious of the boy's cold and uncaring father (Dan Moran), the detectives eventually question another teen (Gavin Goren) who spent time with Howell right before he died.
 After convincing the gullible teen that the copy machine was actually an "electrolyte neutron magnetic scanner" that could detect lies, they learn Howell was killed by Colin Dietz (Joe Fersedi), the teenage leader of a gang called the Zaps, with a baseball bat.
 Munch and Bolander arrest Dietz, who says he loved Howell like a brother and the beating was an initiation.
 Bolander is deeply disturbed by Dietz's cold casualness in discussing the murder.
 Later, Bolander talks to a bartender (John Waters) about his divorce, and the episode ends with Bolander drinking alone at the bar, quietly singing an Elvis Presley song.